 During a full eye evaluation, your Bethesda eye doctor will not only establish your prescription for eyeglasses or contact lenses, but will also look at your eyes to check for common eye diseases, how your eyes work together in sync and assess your eyes as an indicator of your general health.

-A full eye examination includes a variety of tests and procedures to examine and establish the health of your eyes and the quality of your vision.
+A full eye examination at Bethesda Vision Care includes a variety of tests and procedures to examine and establish the health of your eyes and the quality of your vision.
 These tests range from standard ones, like the reading of an eye chart, to complex tests, such as using a high-powered lens to identify the health of the tissues inside your eyes.

-Eyecare experts suggest you have a complete eye exam every year.
+Eye care experts in Bethesda, MD suggest you have a complete eye exam every year.

 If you don't normally need vision correction, you still need an eye exam.
 Bethesda Vision Care doctors recommend that adults with diabetes, high blood pressure and other disorders have more frequent examinations because many diseases can have an impact on vision and eye health.
 Even if you don't need a vision correction, the eye exam can pick up eye problems that you wouldn't even know about even if you had it.
 And with the eye, early treatment is imperative for the best outcome.If you are over the age of 40, it's advised to have your eyes checked to look for common age-related eye problems such as presbyopia, cataracts and macular degeneration.
 See more about Vision After 40.